zzh-SJTU/zhe_hao_Zhang.github.io/index.md

 # About Me

 I am a highly self-motivated senior undergraduate from Artificial Intelligence special class and Zhiyuan honor Program in Engineering, Shanghai Jiao Tong University.
+I worded as a research assistant at Shanghai Jiao Tong University advised by [Prof.Shuai Li](https://shuaili8.github.io), Singapore University of Technology and Design advised by [Prof.Wei Lu](http://www.statnlp.org/faculty/lu_wei), and Stanford University working with [Prof.Diyi Yang](https://cs.stanford.edu/~diyiy/).
 I had sufficient experience in NLP research and always be passionate about diving into cutting-edge technology in AI (especially in NLP).
-Details can be found in my [CV](https://zzh-sjtu.github.io/zhe_hao_Zhang.github.io/script/CV_2022.1.pdf).
+Details can be found in my [CV](https://zzh-sjtu.github.io/zhe_hao_Zhang.github.io/script/CV_2022.11.22.pdf).

 # Research Interests
 - **Natural Language Process:**   Efficient Tuning of Pretrained Language Models (PLM), Roubstness of NLP models, Computational Social Science
 - **Deep learning:**   Continual Learning, Transfer Learning

 # Publications
-- [1] \textbf{Zhehao Zhang}, Handong Zhao, Tong Yu, Shuai Li.
+- [1] **Zhehao Zhang**, Handong Zhao, Tong Yu, Shuai Li.
 2022.
-Exploring Soft Prompt Initialization Strategy for Few-shot Continual Text Classification, Currently Under Review for \textit{The Web Conference 2023}
+Exploring Soft Prompt Initialization Strategy for Few-shot Continual Text Classification, Currently Under Review for *The Web Conference 2023*

-# Skills

-- **Programming Languages:**   Python,C/C++, MATLAB (ranked by proficiency)
-- **Tools and Frameworks:**   Git, GitHub, LATEX, PyTorch, Numpy, Scikit-learn, OpenCV, huggingface transformers.
-- **English ablility:**   IELTS overall band score 7.5.

 # Research Experience
+--**Research Assistant in Social and Language Technologies (SALT) Lab** -Under the supervision of [Prof.Diyi Yang](https://cs.stanford.edu/~diyiy/), We Utilized grammar induction and mutual information to search for biased grammar patterns on hate speech detection datasets.
+Analyzed the spuriousness of biased patterns, discovered identity biases using causal interference, and then proposed a method to mitigate such biases using a Multi-Task Intervention (MTI) and Data-Specific Intervention (DSI) based on the confounders.
+ -Validated the effectiveness of the method by running experiments and analyzing the results across 10 hate speech detection datasets with out-of-domain challenge set to reach positive conclusions on its use for reducing hate speech bias. **Over 5\%** F-1 score improvement indicates the effectiveness of our method.
+This work will be submitted to **ACL 2023**.
 -**Intern in [Stat NLP group](https://statnlp-research.github.io/)** -Under the supervision of [Prof.Wei Lu](http://www.statnlp.org/faculty/lu_wei).
 Recently, I am working on interpretability of transformer and attention mechanism.